mcdonc/devenv-secrets/README.rst

 shell.

 It will work on most Linux systems that have a desktop environment and on MacOS.
-It will not work on headless systems, so cannot be used in CI deployments.
+It will not work on headless systems without using an alternate keyring implementation (e.g. unless you set ``PYTHON_KEYRING_BACKEND`` to an appropriately secure implementation that works in your CI environment).

 Setting It Up
 -------------